-EXHIBIT 2-1Level 1 Evaluation Criteria
+EXHIBIT 2-1 Level 1 Evaluation Criteria

-Evaluation Criteria Measures Objective: Provide Effective Transportation Solutions to meet Mobility, Access, and Capacity Needs Purpose and Need: Provide high-quality rapid, reliable, and efficient light rail transit service to communities in the project corridor, as defined through the local planning process and reflected in the ST3 Plan (Sound Transit 2016).
-Improve regional mobility by increasing connectivity and capacity in the TDLE corridor from the Federal Way Transit Center to the Tacoma Dome Station area to meet projected transit demand.
+Evaluation Criteria Measures Objective: Provide Effective Transportation Solutions to meet Mobility, Access, and Capacity Needs Purpose and Need: rapid, reliable, and efficient light rail transit service to communities in the project corridor, as local planning process and reflected in the ST3 Plan (Sound Transit 2016). obility by increasing connectivity and capacity in the TDLE corridor from the Federal Way Transit a Dome Station area to meet projected transit demand.
 Expand mobility for the corridor and region's residents, which include transit dependent, low-income, and minority populations.
-Ridership Potential L1.1: Travel time L1.2: Total population and employment (2035) within 1/2 mile of stations L1.3: Proximity to existing/future population and employment centers/activity centers and major destinations within 1/2 mile of stations Objective: Support Sustainable Land Use Plans, Economic Development, and Transit Oriented Development Purpose and Need: Connect communication nities of Federal Way, Milton, Fife, Tacoma, and the Puyallup Tribe of Indians to regional centers and
+Ridership Potential L1.1: Travel time L1.2: Total population and employment (2035) within 1/2 mile of stations L1.3: Proximity to existing/future population and employment centers/activity centers and major destinations within 1/2 mile of stations Objective: Support Sustainable e Land Use Plans, Economic Development, and Transit Oriented Development Purpose and Need: Purpose and Need: Connect communities of Federal Way, Milton, Fife, Tacoma, and the Puyallup Tribe of Indians to regional centers and destinations on the regional high-capacity transit (HCT) system as described in adopted regional and local land use, transportation, and economic development plans and Sound Transit's Regional Transit Long-Range Plan (Sound Transit 2014a).
+Encourage equitable and sustainable urban growth in station areas through support of transit oriented development (TOD) and multimodal integration in a manner that is consistent with local land use plans and policies, including Sound Transit's Transit Oriented Development and Sustainability policies.

-- Connect communities of Federal Way, Milton, Fife, Tacoma, and the Puyallup Tribe of Indians to regional centers and destinations on the regional high-capacity transit (HCT) system as described in adopted regional and local land use, transportation, and economic development plans and Sound Transit's Regional Transit Long-Range Plan (Sound Transit 2014a). - Encourage equitable and sustainable urban growth in station areas through support of transit oriented development (TOD) and multimodal integration in a manner that is consistent with local land use plans and policies, including Sound Transit's Transit Oriented Development and Sustainability policies. - Encourage convenient and safe nonmotorized access to stations such as bicycle and pedestrian connections consistent with Sound Transit's System Access Policy.
+• Encourage convenient and safe nonmotorized access to stations such as bicycle and pedestrian connections consistent with Sound Transit's System Access Policy.

-EXHIBIT 2-1Level 1 Evaluation Criteria
+EXHIBIT 2-1 Level 1 Evaluation Criteria